caitlinmeyer/yale-academic/about.md

 - Created interactive, engaging presentations and activities for weekly meetings including structured group work, games, student-led presentations, and more.

-For my resume, see the link in the navigation bar.
+For my full resume, see the link in the navigation bar.